Payslips

 • Number of hours paid at an increased rate (public holidays, night shifts, overtime, etc.).

-• Days of paid leave.
+• Days of paid leave and holiday pay

 • Nature and sum of additional wages received: bonuses, 13th month, benefits in kind (travel expenses, meal vouchers, etc.)